Here are five tips, inspired by general advice for managing ADHD, that parents can consider.

 2. Encourage Regular Exercise:

 – Engage your child in regular exercise, such as sports, biking, or swimming, to help channel excess energy and improve focus.
-It is important for parent’s to engage in activities with children.
+It is important for parents to engage in activities with children.
 Especially in what we would call rough-and-tumble play with fathers.
-This Farrell claims, counter intuitively, helps the development of empathy and condifence.
+This, Farrell claims surprisingly, helps the development of empathy and confidence.

 3. Limit Distractions: